 When constructing a system, the goal is often to attain the highest possible technical efficiency at the lowest cost, within the existing technical, economical and legal constrains.
 The analysis also includes different operating points (temperatures, pressures, etc.), configurations (components, flow charts, etc.), purpose (dual purpose, use of waste streams, etc.), and environments (global or local environment, new prices, etc.).
 Usually, the design and operation of systems have many solutions, sometimes an infinite number.
 By optimizing the total system, the best system under the given conditions is found.
 Some of the general engineering optimization methods could be applied, in order to optimize specific design and operation aspects of a system.
 However, selecting the best solution among the entire set requires engineering judgment, intuition and critical analysis.
-Exergy Economy Optimization (EEO) is a method that considers how the capital investments in one part of the system affect other parts of the system may also be calculated to find where exergy improvements are best paid off.
+Exergy Economy Optimization (EEO) is a method that considers how the capital investments in one part of the system affect other parts of the system, thus optimizing the objective function.
+The marginal cost of exergy for all parts of the system may also be calculated to find where exergy improvements are best paid off.